Former federal official Johnson and ex-Trump aide Jack win Georgia GOP nominations for US House

 Johnson was the top vote-getter in the four-way May 21 primary, but the second-place finisher Hand drew notice after criticizing Johnson and then walking out of a televised debate.

-A construction superintendent, Hand is one of at least four people convicted of Jan.
-6 crimes who have run for Congress this year as Republicans.
-He was sentenced to 20 days in federal prison and six months of probation after pleading guilty to a misdemeanor offense.
+Hand, a construction superintendent, was sentenced to 20 days in federal prison and six months of probation after pleading guilty to a misdemeanor offense in connection with the Capitol riot.
+He is one of at least five people convicted of Jan.
+6 crimes who have run for Congress this year as Republicans, three of whom have lost primaries so far.

-Hand campaigned on rallying Black and white working-class voters under Trump’s banner to improve economic conditions in one of Georgia’s poorest regions.
+Hand campaigned on rallying Black and white working-class voters under Trump’s banner to improve the economy.
+Hand did not immediately respond to a request for comment Tuesday evening but said in a video posted early in the day, “However today goes, well, it’s God’s will, just like yesterday.”

-Johnson called Hand unqualified, saying he was better suited to attract some of the Democrats who have long supported Bishop, who are largely Black.

 Former Trump aide Brian Jack beat former state Senate Majority Leader Mike Dugan for the Republican nomination in the 3rd Congressional District.